-ALGEBRA I Regents
+ALGEBRA I R with Lab

-Topics that will be covered in Algebra I include relationships between quantities and reasoning with equations and their graphs, descriptive statistics, linear and exponential functions, polynomial and quadratic expressions, equations and functions, and modeling with equations and functions.

-8th Grade students must have an overall math average of 90% to enter Algebra I.
+Topics that will be covered in Algebra I include relationships between quantities and reasoning with equations and their graphs, descriptive statistics, linear and exponential functions, polynomial and quadratic expressions, equations and functions, and a synthesis of modeling with equations and functions.
+8th Grade students wishing to take Algebra I have prerequisites that need to be met in order to gain admittance into this course.
+They must take Pre-Algebra and have an overall Math grade of 90%.
+It is also important to note that Regents courses that could possibly be taken as an 8th grader (Algebra I & Biology) must be taken together.
+Students will also be registered for a math lab time outside of regular class for structured time to work on problems.

-9th Grade students must have an overall math average of 75% to enter Algebra I.

-All students will take a Midterm created by the Notre Dame Math Department and the Final Exam will be the Next Generation Algebra I Regents Exam.

-NYS Guidelines require students to pass the Next Generation Algebra I Regents Exam to receive a Regents Diploma.
+NYS guidelines require students to pass the Regents Exam in Algebra I Common Core.